-Do you ever feel suddenly overwhelmed by things you need to do, or get that anxious feeling where you just can’t focus on anything?
-You’re not alone.
+Do you ever feel suddenly overwhelmed by things you need to do?
+Or perhaps you get that anxious feeling where you just can’t focus on anything?

-This article will show you how you can fight anxiety by present four scientifically proven, easy-to-do techniques that you can do anywhere that will help your body and mind reverse this fight or flight response, so that you can get back into a state of calm where you can focus on the task at hand.
+This article will show you how you can fight anxiety by presenting four scientifically proven, easy-to-do techniques you can do anywhere that will help your body and mind reverse these unpleasant feelings, so that you can get back into a state of calm where you can focus on the task at hand.

 Anxiety: A Part of Life

-Life–whether it is work, school, or family–has a way of overwhelming us.
+Life—whether it is work, school, or family—has a way of overwhelming us.
 Perhaps you tend to get nervous before a big presentation.
 Perhaps you are one of the millions of people who are prone to experiencing frequent anxiety, no matter the situation.
-Regardless of which group you fall into, the biology behind this unpleasant feeling is the same: it is caused by a combination of neurotransmitters and hormones that signals your body to produce the fight or flight response—the racing heart rate, quickened shallow breathing, increase in blood pressure, and the overall feeling of not being in control.
+Regardless of which group you fall into, the biology behind this unpleasant feeling is the same: it is caused by a combination of brain signals and hormones that signals your body to produce the fight-or-flight response: the racing heart rate, quickened shallow breathing, elevated blood pressure, and the overall feeling of not being in control.

 How to Fight Anxiety: 4 Practical Techniques